JianqiuChen/academic-kickstart1/content/home/experience.md

   location = "Internship"
   date_start = "2019-11-01"
   date_end = ""
-  description = """Project responsibilities:
+  description = """
+  Project responsibilities:

-\* semantic segmentation model design and API deployment achieve the effect of MIOU 0.82 when the amount of data is small.
+* semantic segmentation model design and API deployment achieve the effect of MIOU 0.82 when the amount of data is small.
-\* data enhancement and cleaning for warehouse samples, and analysis of difficult samples.
+* data enhancement and cleaning for warehouse samples, and analysis of difficult samples.
-\* cooperate with colleagues in the group to complete 3D semantic mapping
+* cooperate with colleagues in the group to complete 3D semantic mapping
 """

 +++